 How to make a Blueberry Sunrise Margarita

-This margarita is my take on a Tequila Sunrise recipe.
-It’s the drink with the layers of yellow (from OJ) and orangeish-red (from grenadine), hence, it looks like the sky when the sun is rising (as in sunrise).
+This margarita might be one of my best margarita recipe is a long time.
+It’s my take on a Tequila Sunrise, the drink with the layers of yellow (from OJ) and orangeish-red (from grenadine), so it looks like the sky when the sun is rising.

 Mine has blueberries in it instead of the grenadine so, once the drink is mixed up, it looks more like a blueish-pinky-purple sunset than a sunrise; however, it doesn’t really matter the color.
 Drink a few of these Blueberry Sunrise Margaritas and it will look any color you want it to be.